Relational Dynamic Bayesian Network Modeling for Uncertainty Quantification and Propagation in Airline Disruption Management: Computational Setup and Analysis

 We employ the two separate lots of data in the full data set, defined as the \textit{non-disrupted} and \textit{disrupted} data sets, to learn optimal parameters of all HMMs that define different phases of activity for disruption management in the UTFM.
 The \textit{non-disrupted} data set contains six hundred and twenty thousand instances of flight schedules in the airline network that executed as originally planned between September 2016 and September 2017.
 As such, the \textit{non-disrupted} data set contains appropriate latent (hidden) and observation data features for flight schedules that executed without any uncertainty from indeterminate aleatoric features (i.e. random disruption features).
 Thus, we use the \textit{non-disrupted} data set to calibrate \textit{Intra-State} HMMs that define the tactical and strategic (i.e. Schedule and Outcome) phases of activity for disruption management in the UTFM.
 Unlike the \textit{non-disrupted} data set, the \textit{disrupted} data set contains all instances of flight schedules that executed through irregular operations due to delays in the airline route network from September 2016 to September 2017.
 Hence, the \textit{disrupted} data set comprises of instances of flight schedules that executed with uncertainty from indeterminate aleatoric features over a one year period for separate functional roles in the AOCC.

 Therefore, we conduct \textit{Intra-State} HMM learning for operational disruption management (i.e. Decision activity phases in the UTFM) by utilizing the \textit{disrupted} data set.
 Similarly, we also utilize the \textit{disrupted} data set to learn the optimal parameters of all \textit{Inter-State} HMMs along the operation sequence and schedule-change sequence axes in the UTFM for separate functional roles in the AOCC.
 To demonstrate the application of the UTFM in this paper, we only consider disruptions due to weather-related events, because irregular operations due to weather disruptions affect all problem dimensions during airline disruption management.
 As such, the \textit{non-disrupted} data set is used to calibrate the \textit{Intra-State} HMMs for tactical and strategic disruption management; a \textit{disrupted} data set, with over twelve thousand instances of delayed flight schedules due to weather-related disruptions, is used to calibrate the \textit{Intra-State} HMMs for operational disruption management and all \textit{Inter-State} HMMs respectively.
+Instances of delayed flight schedules used for training represent 99\% of the complete \textit{disrupted} data set, while the remaining 1\% is used later in this paper as new (disrupted) flight schedules or unseen test data to illustrate the UTFM.
 All \textit{disrupted} and \textit{non-disrupted} data sets used for training and validation are instantiated and segmented by using a random seed of 42 to ensure reproducible models.